 TGIF!
 Friday dinner and a movie night?
 The classic date night out.
-After a long work week, people enjoy a delicious meal prepared for them at a restaurant and then like to relax with a movie at a theater.
+After a long work week, people enjoy a delicious meal prepared for them at a restaurant and then relax with a movie at a theater.

 However, just because someone else cooked for you, doesn’t mean you can let your guard down when it comes to food safety.
 Remember, leftovers are only safe for 2 hours at room temperature and won’t last through a movie.